 - The pilot should obtain a complete weather briefing for a planned flight with an update ideally obtained within 45 minutes of take-off.

-- The pilot is responsible for the placement and securing of all cargo so as to eliminate any possibility of shifting of cargo affecting safety during flight.
+- The pilot is responsible for the placement and securing of all cargo to eliminate any possibility of shifting of cargo affecting safety during flight.